|

 How Clean Are Cats’ Paws?

-The bacteria Toxoplasma gondii, which is particularly dangerous to pregnant women, can be found in cat faeces.
-If an expecting woman handles cat faeces and gets infected, it can cause birth defects in her unborn child.
+The bacteria Toxoplasma gondii, which is particularly dangerous to pregnant women, can be found in cat feces.
+If an expecting woman handles cat feces and gets infected, it can cause birth defects in her unborn child.

 Check Out: Can Cat Urine Cause Headaches?